pengbits/vin-ql/README.md

-# GraphQL Wine Explorer - Learning Project
+# VinQl - A GraphQL Wine Explorer & Learning Project

 A full-stack GraphQL learning project using React (Apollo Client) and Apollo Server with TypeScript, focused on exploring wine data.